demipapazoglou/Secure-Programming-Group-Assignment/README.md

-# This is a group project for Secure Programming.
+# Chat28
+Chat28 is asecure, real-time public chat platform that supports both one-to-one and group messaging.
+Designed with a primary focus on security and privacy, Chat28 provides an applictaion where users can communicate with confidence.

-## Collaborators:
+## Features
+- One-to-one private messaging
+- Group chat support
+- End-to-end encryption
+- Authentication and authorisation
-- Samira Hazara
+- Real-time communication

+## Technical Stack
+- Programming Languages used: HTML, CSS, JavaScript, C++
-- Demi Papazoglou
+- Framework: Websocket
-- Caitlin Joyce Martyr
-- Amber Yaa Wen Chew
-- Grace Baek
+- Database: ??
+- Security tools/libraries: ???

-## Dependencies
+## Installation and Setup
-`npm install`
+To install dependencies, run: `npm install`
+To launch the program, run: `npm start`

 ## Program Usage
 Start the application: